nodejs/node-addon-api/doc/threadsafe_function_ex.md

 ### Release

-Indicate that an existing thread will stop making use of the thread-safe function.
+Indicates that an existing thread will stop making use of the thread-safe function.
 A thread should call this API when it stops making use of this thread-safe function.
-Using any thread-safe APIs after having called this API has undefined results in the current thread, as it may have been destroyed.
+Using any thread-safe APIs after having called this API has undefined results in the current thread, as the thread-safe function may have been destroyed.

 ```cpp
 napi_status Napi::ThreadSafeFunctionEx<ContextType, DataType, Callback>::Release()